GhostPack/SharpDPAPI/README.md

         Decryption:
-            /unprotect          -   force use of CryptUnprotectData() (default for unprivileged execution) /password:X         -   first decrypt the current user's masterkeys using a plaintext password.
-Works with any function, as well as remotely.
+            /unprotect          -   force use of CryptUnprotectData() (default for unprivileged execution) /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys /pvk:key.pvk        -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /password:X         -   decrypt the target user's masterkeys using a plaintext password (works remotely) /ntlm:X             -   decrypt the target user's masterkeys using a NTLM hash (works remotely) /prekey:X           -   decrypt the target user's masterkeys using a DPAPI prekey (domain or local SHA1, works remotely)
-            GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption
-            /mkfile:FILE        -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys /pvk:key.pvk        -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /statekey:X         -   a decrypted AES state key (from the 'statekeys' command)
+            /rpc                -   decrypt the target user's masterkeys by asking domain controller to do so GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption /statekey:X         -   a decrypted AES state key (from the 'statekey' command)

         Targeting:
             /target:FILE        -   triage a specific 'Cookies', 'Login Data', or 'Local State' file location